 Supervisor Connie Chan, meanwhile, emphasized her immigrant roots and held the line for local progressive groups.

-She asked Wiener about his decision to save Bay Area public transit using a sales tax rather than a business tax — a choice that angered some of the state’s unions.
+She asked Wiener about his decision to save Bay Area public transit using a sales tax rather than a business tax, a choice that angered some of the state’s unions.

 Wiener shot back.
-“We could have said, ‘let’s do a business tax’ and the whole thing falls apart.
+“We could have said, ‘let’s do a business tax,’ and the whole thing falls apart.
 Or we can say, ‘let’s do a sales tax,’ which can pass.”

-A business tax he explained would likely have failed in the legislature, been vetoed by the governor, and led to two of the five counties involved in the tax withdrawing from the agreement.
+A business tax, he explained, would likely have failed in the legislature, been vetoed by the governor, and led to two of the five counties involved in the tax withdrawing from the agreement.

-And he didn’t stop there with Chan.
-“You also opposed some of the early funding measures that we tried to do to save Muni and BART from collapsing,” Wiener reminded her referring to a 2023 effort to increase bridge tolls to fund public transit.
+“You also opposed some of the early funding measures that we tried to do to save Muni and BART from collapsing,” Wiener reminded her, referring to a 2023 effort to increase bridge tolls to fund public transit.
 That measure was supported by every member of the Board of Supervisors except Chan.

-Candidates discussed foreign policy at the debate — with Chakrabarti changing his past stance on Taiwan.
+Candidates discussed foreign policy at the debate, with Chakrabarti changing his past stance on Taiwan.

-In January, he told Mission Local that if push came to shove and China invaded Taiwan, the United States “should defend Taiwan.”
+In January, he told Mission Local that, if push came to shove and China invaded Taiwan, the United States “should defend Taiwan.”

-On Tuesday night he shifted.
-“I would not commit to sending military forces,” he said.
 After the debate, he said that he “misspoke” during January’s Mission Local interview.

-Wiener declined to say what military aid he would send but spoke in favor of defending Taiwan’s democracy.
 “We should not tolerate Taiwan being conquered,” he said, comparing the situation to Russia’s invasion of Ukraine.
 “I don’t want to send American troops, but it is important for us to support Taiwan’s defense.”

 In January, Wiener and Chan both dodged the question.
 On Tuesday, Chan continued to duck.
-“The United States should always be an agent for peace,” she said.

 The candidates also revisited Gaza, which was the subject of a viral moment during the first debate because Wiener refused to take a stance on whether Israel was committing genocide in Gaza.
-After several days of intense backlash he changed his mind and put out a video saying he had decided it was a genocide.
+After several days of intense backlash, he changed his mind and put out a video saying he had decided it was a genocide.

-On Tuesday, Wiener explained that he opposes offensive weapons sales to Israel but supports defensive weapons sales.
+On Tuesday, Wiener explained that he opposes offensive weapons sales to Israel, but supports defensive weapons sales.

-Chan also opposed offensive weapons sales to Israel but declined to comment on defensive weapons sales Tuesday.
-In January she told Mission Local that she thinks defensive weapons could be sold to Israel, but only if they were accompanied by humanitarian aid and a ceasefire.
+Chan also opposed offensive weapons sales to Israel, but declined to comment on defensive weapons sales Tuesday.
+In January, she told Mission Local that she thinks defensive weapons could be sold to Israel, but only if they were accompanied by humanitarian aid and a ceasefire.

 Chakrabarti took the most anti-Israel stance, opposing both offensive and defensive weapons.